 Work stress is associated with the risk of heart attack.
-Various scientific studies have shown over the years the relationship between both situations.
-We tell you here what is known about it.
+Various scientific studies have shown over the years of the relationship between both situations.

 Work-related stress is associated with the risk of heart attack worldwide.
-There is no country or society that escapes this link, which was increasing over time due to new work situations and the maelstrom of the field of work today.
+There is no country or society that escapes this link.
+The risk was increasing over time due to new work situations and the maelstrom of the field of work today.

 In turn, the disability associated with cardiovascular events increased more than tenfold – these are the consequences that remain in people after suffering a heart attack or stroke.